-Communicable Disease Surveillance Section
+Infectious Disease Surveillance Section

-The mission of the Communicable Disease Surveillance Section is to protect and improve the health of NH citizens by tracking and responding to the occurrence of disease in the population.
+The mission of the Infectious Disease Surveillance Section is to protect and improve the health of NH citizens by tracking and responding to the occurrence of disease in the population.
 The Disease Surveillance Section maintains the reportable disease system and is responsible for collecting, analyzing, interpreting, and reporting information for over 50 infectious diseases that are reportable under NH law.
 In addition to general reporting and surveillance activities, the section includes the following program areas:

 - Bioterrorism Surveillance

 - Foodborne Disease Surveillance, which includes the Consumer Food Complaint System